MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 If the environment is nearing or over its assigned capacity, an icon is shown and the status field indicates this status.
 Hover over the icon to see the consumption history from the past three months to the amount of capacity required.

 ## Legacy capacity and license management

+Legacy capacity refers to the previous Power Pages capacity based licensing model using portal logins and portal page views as metrics.
+Legacy license refers to Dynamics 365 Portal add-ons.
+Legacy capacity or legacy licenses are no longer available for purchase and have been replaced with new versions.

+For more information about current and legacy capacity: [Power Pages licensing](https://learn.microsoft.com/en-us/power-platform/admin/powerapps-flow-licensing-faq?branch=main#power-pages)

 The licensing summary view also shows any legacy capacity in use, Dynamics 365 Portals add-ons, and pay-as-you-go sites.
 This information can be used for license model migration planning.